-Sewer Use Bylaws Summary of Changes DRAINAGE, DYKE AND SANITARY SEWER SYSTEM BYLAW NO. 7551 PART THREE: GREASE MANAGEMENT 3.1 No person responsible for a food sector establishment or a building, including an operator, property owner, agent or contractor, shall discharge or suffer, allow, cause or permit fat, oil or grease to be discharged into a sanitary sewer or drainage system within the City.
+Sewer Use Bylaws Summary of Changes PART THREE: GREASE MANAGEMENT 3.1 No person responsible for a food sector establishment or a building, including an operator, property owner, agent or contractor, shall discharge or suffer, allow, cause or permit fat, oil or grease to be discharged into a sanitary sewer or drainage system within the City.
 PART FIVE: INTERPRETATION BEST MANAGEMENT PRACTICES: means schedules of activities, prohibitions of practices, maintenance procedures and other management practices to prevent or reduce the discharge of fat, oil or grease into a sanitary sewer or drainage system, as outlined in Schedule C attached to and forming part of this bylaw.
 FAT, OIL OR GREASE: means any solvent or extractable material of animal, vegetable or mineral origin, including but not limited to hydrocarbons, esters, fats, oils, waxes and high molecular weight carboxylic acids.
-FOOD SECTOR ESTABLISHMENT: means: (a) a business establishment or institutional facility where food is prepared or made ready for eating or packaged and shipped to any establishment described in (b) or (c) below; (b) a retail establishment or institutional facility where food is prepared and made ready for retail sale or sold to the public and includes grocery stores, fresh produce stores, bakeries, butcher shops and similar establishments; or (c) a business or institutional eating or drinking establishment or facility where food is prepared or made ready for eating and is sold or served to the public or to persons employed at, served by or attending the establishment, whether or not consumed on the premises, and includes restaurants, delicatessens, fast-food outlets, cafeterias, hospitals, pubs, bars, lounges, or other similar establishments.
+FOOD SECTOR ESTABLISHMENT: PRAINAGE, DYKE AND SANITARY SEWER SYSTEM means: YLAW NO. 7551 (a) a business establishment or institutional facility where food is prepared or made ready for eating or packaged and shipped to any establishment described in (b) or (c) below; (b) a retail establishment or institutional facility where food is prepared and made ready for retail sale or sold to the public and includes grocery stores, fresh produce stores, bakeries, butcher shops and similar establishments; or (c) a business or institutional eating or drinking establishment or facility where food is prepared or made ready for eating and is sold or served to the public or to persons employed at, served by or attending the establishment, whether or not consumed on the premises, and includes restaurants, delicatessens, fast-food outlets, cafeterias, hospitals, pubs, bars, lounges, or other similar establishments.
 GREASE TRAP OR GREASE INTERCEPTOR: means a device designed and installed to separate and retain fat, oil or grease from wastewater, while permitting wastewater to discharge into a sanitary sewer or drainage system.
-Public Health Protection Bylaw No. 6989 No changes for reporting period related to sewer Pollution Prevention and Clean-up Bylaw No.8475 No changes for reporting period
+Public Health Protection Bylaw No. 6989 No changes for reporting period related to sewer Pollution Prevention and Clean-up Bylaw No changes for reporting period No.8475 no changes jor reporting period